awslabs/containers-cost-allocation-dashboard/README.md

 The IAM OIDC Provider must be created in the EKS cluster's account and region.
 2. Kubecost deployed in the EKS cluster.<br />
 Currently, only the free tier and the EKS-optimized bundle of Kubecost are supported.<br />
-The get the most accurate cost data from Kubecost (such as RIs, SPs and Spot), it's recommended to [integrate it with CUR](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations).<br />
+The get the most accurate cost data from Kubecost (such as RIs, SPs and Spot), it's recommended to [integrate it with CUR](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations) and [Spot Data Feed](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-spot-instances).<br />
-To get network costs, please follow the [Kubecost network cost allocation guide](https://docs.kubecost.com/using-kubecost/getting-started/cost-allocation/network-allocation) and deploy [the network costs DaemonSet](https://docs.kubecost.com/install-and-configure/advanced-configuration/network-costs-configuration).
+To get accurate network costs from Kubecost, please follow the [Kubecost network cost allocation guide](https://docs.kubecost.com/using-kubecost/getting-started/cost-allocation/network-allocation) and deploy [the network costs DaemonSet](https://docs.kubecost.com/install-and-configure/advanced-configuration/network-costs-configuration).

 Please continue reading the specific sections “S3 Bucket Specific Notes”, “Configure Athena Query Results Location” and “Configure QuickSight Permissions”.